GREATDANELADY.COM

 HOW I MIX MY DOG FOOD

-WATER ON KIBBLE - Puppies 8-10 weeks use 1/4 - 1/3 cup water + 1-2 tablespoons canned meat.
+WATER ON KIBBLE - Puppies 8-10 weeks add 1 tablespoon canned meat and water.
 You want the food moist but not floating and sloppy.
-For older puppies and adults I will use 1 cup of water per meal along with my Eagle canned meat.
+For older puppies and adults I will use 1/2 cup of water per meal along with Precise canned meat.

 Do not microwave, soak or use hot or very warm water on your kibble.
 It will destroy the integrity of the friendly yogurt type cultures and the fragile vitamins/minerals and amino acids on the food.

-"tepid" temperature water never hot or warm and never soak your food as it breaks down and destroys nutrients.
+Commercial foods need to be fed with moisture so dogs don't over consume water after a meal, and so the kibble does not pull moisture from the dogs system in order to break down properly.
+Use "tepid" temperature water never hot or warm and never soak your food as it breaks down and destroys nutrients.
 Mix up and feed immediately.
-I use approximately 1 to 1-1/2 cups of water for adults per each meal.
-Adjust accordingly for puppies.
 If they have loose stools, you may be using too much meat or water than necessary.
 Adjust that before you panic and think they are sick.

 Drinking Water:

-NEVER withhold water from your dog.
+It is very important to NEVER withhold water from your dog.
 This can lead to over consumption and bladder infections.
 Use common sense, do not let them drink excessively after exercise or dinner.
 Like a horse, let them cool down and then drink.
 I have found if I have water available in several places, they never overdo it since they know it is available to them when they need it.
 That way they drink less amounts of water, but more frequently.
+Withholding water for fear of bloat is a myth.
+Stress is the cause and bloat/torsion is the response.
+It is much more complicated that simply saying water is the cause of bloat.

 (See my article on Bloat and Torsion for details) (See On My Soapbox)

-Section C - Support Information for Puppies - Required Reading
+Support Information - Required Reading

 Read this: Does My Vet Understand Nutrition?